csmcolo/Enphase-Envoy-JWT-Tools/README.md

 - Pulls data from all available local API endpoints
 - An example of how to use curl to access each endpoint.
 Use as few or many as you wish in your scripts.
 ### envoy_jwd_decoder.sh
-- Simply takes the path to a JWT as an argument and decodes it to human readable form.
+- Simply takes the path to a JWT as an argument and decodes it to human readable form and sends it to standard out.
-- Displays all the decoded data in JSON format.
-- Shows the envoy serial number, the user name that was used to create it, and the creation and expiration times in Unix Epoch Time.
+- Main items of interest are the envoy serial number, the user name that was used to create it, and the creation and expiration times in Unix Epoch Time.
-- Also converts the Unix Epoch Time values to Gregoraian.
+- Script also converts the Unix Epoch Time values to Gregoraian and sends them to standard out.
 ### epoch_convert.sh
 - Takes a single argument of a Unix timestamp and converts it to human readable format.
 - Useful for determining when your JWT will expire